polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/interact.md

 [the Substrate Developer Hub Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template), which is a collection of UI components that have been designed with common use cases in mind.

-You already installed the Front-End Template; launch it be executing the following command in the root directory of the Front-End Template:
+You already installed the Front-End Template; launch it by executing the following command in the root directory of the Front-End Template:

 ```bash